ablab/stringdecomposer/README.md

     -s SCORING, --scoring SCORING                      set scoring scheme for SD in the format "insertion,deletion,mismatch,match" (by default "-1,-1,-1,1")

     -b BATCH_SIZE, --batch-size BATCH_SIZE             set size of the batch in parallelization (by default 5000)

+    -m, --mask                                         identifies similar large non-monomeric regions in reads and mask them as NM_X (where X is unique identifier of the element)

 ## Citation